salrashid123/golang-jwt-tpm/README.md

 Using a TPM to sign or encrypt anything has some very specific applications which i will not go into it much (if your'e reading this, you probably already know).
 If a JWT is signed by a TPM and if the key that was used was setup in a specific format, the verifier can be sure that the JWT was signed by that TPM _only_.

-For example, you can use a TPM to generate an RSA key with specifications that "this key was generated on a TPM with characteristics that it is not exportable outside the TPM"..very necessarily, the RSA private key will never exist anywhere else other than in that TPM.
+For example, you can use a TPM to generate an RSA key with specifications that "this key was generated on a TPM with characteristics such that it cannot get exportable outside the TPM"..very necessarily, the RSA private key will never exist anywhere else other than in that TPM.

-How a you trust that a specific RSA key happens to be from a given TPM is a rather complicated protocol that is also not covered in this repo.
-The specifc trust protocol is called [TPM Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html).
+How a you trust that a specific RSA key happens to be from a given TPM with a given specification set is a rather complicated protocol that is also not covered in this repo.
+The specific trust protocol is called [TPM Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html).

 This repo assumes the verifier of the JWT has already established that the RSA key that is being used to sign the JWT